-- Baghouse collectors.
-Baghouse collectors offer large scale filtration of large- to moderate-sized particles, ideal for use in manufacturing and industrial settings where a great deal of material must be filtered on a regular basis.
+- Baghouse dust collectors: Baghouses offer filtration of large to moderate sized particles.
+This is ideal for use in manufacturing and industrial settings that filter a large amount of material on a regular basis.

-- Cartridge dust collectors are ideal for applications that require the filtration of smaller particles on a reduced scale.
-The pleated filters and versatile materials of cartridge filters allow them to be easily adapted to meet the needs of specific applications.
-In addition, they are smaller than their baghouse counterparts for easy installation in more confined spaces.
+- Cartridge dust collectors: Cartridge collectors are ideal for applications that require the filtration of smaller particles on a reduced scale.
+The pleated construction and versatile media of cartridge filters allows them to easily adapt to specific applications.
+In addition, they are smaller than their baghouse counterparts and can be easily installed in confined spaces.

 Dust Collector Applications

-- Baghouse filters are used in high-volume, high-temperature applications such as lumber milling, automotive manufacturing, mining applications, and foundries.
+- Baghouse filters: For use in high volume and high temperature applications such as lumber milling, automotive manufacturing, mining applications, and foundries.

-- Cartridge filters, on the other hand, are more useful for applications with fine particles and fumes, such as welding, laser cutting, wood processing, agricultural feed production, and fiberglass processing.
+- Cartridge filters: Useful for applications with fine particles and fumes such as welding, laser cutting, wood processing, agriculture, and fiberglass processing.

-- Bin vent filters are specialized and highly valuable for silos, storage containers and other high-dust and material holding applications.
+- Bin vent filters: Specialized and highly valuable for silos, storage containers, and other high dust and material holding applications.

 Dust Collectors from U.S. Air Filtration

-Choosing the right dust collector can play a part in the cost-effective and efficient operation of your facility.
-To learn more about different dust collector designs and use cases, download our “Dust Collector Purchasing Guide” eBook.
-If youw would like to speak to an equipment specialist, click here to contact our experts, or request a quote.
+When you choose the right dust collector for your application it plays a part in the efficiency of your facility.
+If you would like to learn more about dust collector designs, you can download our “Dust Collector Purchasing Guide” eBook.
+If youw would like to speak to an equipment specialist, click here to contact our experts or request a quote.